wbandabarragan/quantum-mechanics-1/README.md

 - Academic misconduct will be penalised according to the University’s regulations.
 Any assignments that infringe academic integrity (even partially) will receive zero marks.

-## Very important policies:
+## Late assignment policy:

-Please do your best in every assignment.
 Late assignments accompanied by appropriate justification (e.g. a medical certificate, etc.) will receive no penalisation.
 Late assignments without appropriate justification will receive a penalisation of -1% per late hour.

 ## Acknowledgements: